Academic Regulations

 Marks of Satisfactory/Unsatisfactory may be assigned only when the department sponsoring the course has designated such marks.
 In such cases, the grading mode is the same for all students enrolled in the course.

-The Graduate School does not calculate grade-point averages, nor does it assign numerical or letter equivalents to Graduate School grades.
+The graduate school does not calculate grade-point averages, nor does it assign numerical or letter equivalents to graduate school grades.
 Grades assigned according to grading scales other than those described above will be returned to the instructor for conversion.
 If a student retakes a course, both grades remain on the transcript, but only the higher grade is counted toward the program requirements.
 Students do not receive credit for courses in which they receive a grade of Failure (F).

 The Schedule of Academic Dates and Deadlines indicates the dates on which grades are due for the current year.
 Instructors have the responsibility for assigning dates for submitting course work in order to meet grade deadlines.
 If a student and instructor have agreed that an extension is appropriate, the student must submit to the Registrar’s Office a request for the Temporary Incomplete (TI) (See http://registrar.yale.edu/forms-petitions) with the intended completion date, signed by the instructor and the director of graduate studies.
 Only one TI in a single term is permitted.
 Temporary Incompletes received in an academic year must be converted to final grades normally by October 1 of the following academic year.
 If a grade is not received by the registrar by this date, the TI will be converted to a permanent Incomplete (I) or Failure (F) on the student’s record, as indicated in advance by the instructor on the TI form.

-In certain extraordinary circumstances, such as serious illness or a family emergency, and on the recommendation of the student’s department, the associate dean may grant an additional extension.
+In certain extraordinary circumstances, such as serious illness or a family emergency, and on the recommendation of the student’s department, the appropriate academic dean may grant an additional extension.
 A written request for such an extension must be made by the director of graduate studies on the student’s behalf within two weeks of the grade submission deadline.
 The request should indicate the special circumstances and suggest a date by which the student will complete the work.
-If the request is approved, the associate dean will inform the student and instructor.
-If the grade is submitted to the registrar by the new deadline approved by the associate dean, it will replace the TI.
+If the request is approved, the academic dean will inform the student and instructor.
+If the grade is submitted to the registrar by the new deadline approved by the academic dean, it will replace the TI.
 If a grade is not received by the registrar by this date, a Temporary Incomplete (TI) will be converted to a permanent Incomplete (I) or Failure (F) on the student’s record, as indicated in advance by the instructor on the TI form.

 “Provisional” or “temporary” grades (as opposed to Incompletes) are not permitted.
 Once submitted to the Registrar’s Office, a grade may be changed only in cases of arithmetical or clerical error on the part of the instructor and only with the approval of the appropriate associate dean.
 If the registrar has not received a given grade from an instructor within two weeks of the stated deadline for the submission of grades, the student will be assigned a grade of “Incomplete” for that course.

-Students are reminded that the policies stated above are the Graduate School minimum general requirements.
+Students are reminded that the policies stated above are the graduate school minimum general requirements.
 Departments or individual instructors may have more stringent policies, and students should consult their departmental handbooks and directors of graduate studies about such requirements.

 Registration Status and Leaves of Absence